Best Forensic Accounting Degree Programs

 Yes Higher Learning Commission

-While much of the coursework is the same across forensic accounting degree curriculum, the names of the programs, formats, and concentration options may vary.
+While the coursework across forensic accounting degree programs is similar, formats and concentration options may vary.

-A bachelor of arts in forensic accounting emphasizes the humanities, but a bachelor of science in forensic accounting includes additional classes in science, mathematics, and technology.
+A bachelor of arts (BA) in forensic accounting focuses on the humanities, while a bachelor of science (BS) includes more classes in science, mathematics, and technology.
+You can also study forensic accounting as a specialization in a related degree program, such as general accounting.

 Admissions Process